kombucha-js/react-rerenderers/README.md

 component will be a direct descendant of `Route` component which is the case that **useContext()** cannot corpolate with.

-Unless your component is placed in following way, it cannot retrieve the `current instance`.
+Unless your component is placed in following way, it will not be able to retrieve the `current instance`.

 ```javascript
 const router = createBrowserRouter(